The South African Astronomical Observatory (SAAO) is holding a competition to name their new telescope!

 When does the competition end?

-The closing date for entries is 18 March 2017.
+The closing date for entries has been extended to 31 March 2017.
 No entries will be accepted after the closing date.

 Who chooses the winner?